UK considers mandatory eye tests for older road users

 January 06, 2025

 In a groundbreaking yet polarizing move, New York City introduced a $9 congestion toll for vehicles entering southern Manhattan during peak hours last Sunday.
 It’s the first US city to implement such a policy, modeled after examples of cities worldwide.
-Having been postponed for half a year, the This content has been archived.
-Log in […]
+Having been postponed for half a year, the toll is sending ripples all over the […]

 Brussels Mobility: closing five ‘redundant’ tunnels saves €100 million